Walmart (NYSE:WMT) Releases Q2 2023 Earnings Guidance

 Walmart (NYSE:WMT – Get Rating) issued an update on its second quarter 2023 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $1.62-$1.64 for the period, compared to the consensus estimate of $1.81.
 The company issued revenue guidance of $150.36 billion-$150.36 billion, compared to the consensus revenue estimate of $148.25 billion.
 Walmart also updated its FY 2023 guidance to $5.69-$5.81 EPS.

-Walmart (NYSE:WMT – Get Rating) last posted its quarterly earnings results on Tuesday, May 17th.
-The retailer reported $1.30 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.48 by ($0.18).
-The company had revenue of $141.60 billion during the quarter, compared to analysts’ expectations of $138.05 billion.
+Walmart (NYSE:WMT – Get Rating) last announced its earnings results on Tuesday, May 17th.
+The retailer reported $1.30 EPS for the quarter, missing analysts’ consensus estimates of $1.48 by ($0.18).
 Walmart had a return on equity of 19.05% and a net margin of 2.26%.
-The company’s quarterly revenue was up 2.4% on a year-over-year basis.
-During the same period in the prior year, the business posted $1.69 EPS.
-On average, analysts forecast that Walmart will post 6.4 earnings per share for the current fiscal year.
+The firm had revenue of $141.60 billion during the quarter, compared to the consensus estimate of $138.05 billion.
+During the same quarter in the prior year, the firm posted $1.69 earnings per share.
+The business’s revenue for the quarter was up 2.4% compared to the same quarter last year.
+Sell-side analysts anticipate that Walmart will post 5.68 EPS for the current year.

 Analyst Ratings Changes

-In related news, CEO C Douglas Mcmillon sold 9,708 shares of the company’s stock in a transaction that occurred on Thursday, April 28th.
-The shares were sold at an average price of $154.41, for a total transaction of $1,499,012.28.
-Following the sale, the chief executive officer now directly owns 1,536,571 shares of the company’s stock, valued at approximately $237,261,928.11.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Insiders have sold a total of 29,124 shares of company stock valued at $3,904,072 in the last ninety days.
-Company insiders own 47.06% of the company’s stock.
+In other news, CEO C Douglas Mcmillon sold 9,708 shares of the business’s stock in a transaction on Thursday, July 28th.
+The stock was sold at an average price of $127.05, for a total value of $1,233,401.40.
+Following the completion of the transaction, the chief executive officer now directly owns 1,507,454 shares of the company’s stock, valued at $191,522,030.70.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Insiders sold a total of 29,124 shares of company stock valued at $3,638,461 over the last three months.
+47.06% of the stock is currently owned by insiders.

 Walmart Company Profile